 Study on the Sustainability of the bYo Yoga Mat

 How sustainable is our bYo yoga mat?
 This is a question that has played a crucial role for us from the very beginning.
-That was reason enough for us to have our 100% cork yoga mat tested in detail.
+That was reason enough for us to have our 100 percent cork yoga mat tested more thoroughly.
 We were very proud of the results regarding its carbon footprint.
 But let’s start from the beginning.

 We come across the word “sustainability” every day, as it plays an increasingly important role in the media, politics, and advertising.
 It’s no wonder: environmental awareness is evolving from an individual lifestyle choice into a social movement.
-It’s no surprise, then, that companies label their products as “sustainable”—even if that might not actually be the case.
+It’s only natural that companies label their products as “sustainable”—even if that might not be true at all.

 Yoga and Sustainability